lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 Even if the priority of '[override]' and all of its child groups were set to the highest, in this case, 10, the 'test' variable will be set to the `product1` group.

-In brief, the priority does not follow an intuitive path with groups having different child depths.
+The priority does not follow an intuitive path with groups having different child depths.

+In fact, the child group having the greatest child depth and greatest priority within that depth will always win.

-## ansible_group_priority for child groups having the same depth
+## ansible_group_priority for child groups

-For the next example, make the groups 'override', 'product1', and 'product2' have the same depth.
+To again validate this, in the next example, make the groups 'override', 'product1', and 'product2' have the same depth.

 Add a group 'foo' between 'override' and 'top_group', such that 'override' is the same depth, 3 levels deep, as 'product1' and 'product2'.